 \section{Non-commutative $AdS$ Black Holes and related thermodynamics}

-In the present section we recapitulate earlier results for the black hole in NC AdS background (see for example \cite{ncb}).
+In the present section we recapitulate earlier results for the black hole in the NC AdS background (see for example \cite{ncb}).
 This is a generalization of the AdS Reissner-Nordstrom black hole in NC space.
-Also this helps us to fix our notations recall the results used in our previous paper \cite{sou}.
-We start with the conventional action integral in AdS space-time background given by
+This also helps us to fix our notations recall the results used in our previous paper \cite{sou}.
+We start with the conventional action integral in the AdS space-time background given by

 where $L$ is the radius of AdS, ${F}_{\mu\nu}$ the Maxwell field in NC background and $I_M$ is the action of matter source.
 Throughout in this paper, we work in the system of natural unit with $c=\hbar=k_B=1$.